MAZI, later ELIZABETH BLAKE (White Earth Anishinabe)

-Margaret was a dear friend, Anishinabe, Ojibwe teacher and guiding spirit.
+Margaret was a dear friend, Anishinabe, Ojibwe teacher, guiding spirit.
+I’m so grateful to her.
 She helped me find a connection to the culture that felt like home.
 I took classes and lessons from her on Ojibwe language for most of seven years.
 She took me along like a daughter to powwows and events in the community.
 Always I hoped that at these community gatherings I would see someone who looked enough like me that I would know it was a mother, sister, brother, aunt or uncle.
 I will never know if any of these faces were my close relatives, but they all welcomed me as family.
-I was blessed to have Margaret show me the way back, and teach me to live life as a verb.
+I was blessed to have Margaret show me the way back and teach me to live life as a verb.
 She said, “You will notice that most of our words are verbs.
 We have very little use for nouns.
 They are the words of solid, stagnating things, not of life, which is always moving.”
-Miigwetch Margaret for bringing me home, and Miigwetch Gitchi Manido for Margaret and my sense of belonging.
+Miigwech Margaret for bringing me home, and Miigwech Gitchi Manido for Margaret and my sense of belonging.

-When I had my daughter, I began to think how important having a child was, and realized that my birthmother would probably not forget this experience.
+When I had my daughter, I began to understand how having a child changes your life and realized that my first mother would probably not forget this experience.
 I wanted to respect her privacy and whatever life she had now.
-So I contacted the adoption agency to do a search for birth family.
-The social worker asked the reason I wanted information and I said mainly, I wanted to know family medical history, and also more about their family history.
+It was time to search for my first family.
+Calling the adoption agency seemed to be the best way.
+The social worker asked the reason I wanted information and I said mainly, I wanted to know family medical history, and also more about family history.
 They said they could give non-identifying information that was about 27 years old, but that might help.
 The social worker put my file on her desk, and did not let me look at it, and read, “Your birthmother had you when she was 21.
 She had serious problems with mental health.”
 At the same time, she was dictating this so that I could have a solid piece of information that I could read again and again, trying to make three-dimensional people from these words and non-identifying descriptions of events.
-That was all I had for about three years, and it seemed to be enough for a while.
-She was unable to raise a child, so she made a plan.
-At some point either the social worker or my parents told me she had schizophrenia and had needed electroshock treatment at some time.
-She had been a good student in high school, but at age 18 she developed this illness.
-Her condition was not very good during the pregnancy.
-The record noted that when she came back for counseling after my birth, she had cared for her hair and appearance and looked better.

-A friend told me about a woman who did searches for adoptees.
+A friend said, “Don’t give up!”
+She knew of a woman who did searches.
 I called her and told her I knew my birth name and mother’s maiden name.
 She agreed to do the search for $50 to start.
 If it took longer than she expected, she would charge more for her time.
 She called me within a few hours and told me that she had spoken to my grandmother and that I could have her phone number to learn more about my mother.
-It gave me chills to think of real birth family found.
+It gave me chills to think my first family was found.
 The conversation was full of information about the whole family, and she also told me that I had two more siblings, sisters, who were several years younger than me, and had also been adopted when they were toddlers.
 It was a shock, but I was determined to find them.

-Soon afterward I was able to meet my birthmother at a group home for women with schizophrenia.
+Soon afterward I was able to meet Dolores at the group home where she lived.
 Sad and poignant when she told me, “I am an artist.
 Would you like to see my work?”
 “Yes!”
 I thought, another Van Gogh possibly.
 She brought me into her shared bedroom, opened a drawer and showed me pages in her Mickey Mouse coloring book.
 I tried to hide my tears.

 Now the mystical part began.
 A couple of weeks later, the woman who did the search called me again.
 She said, “You’ll never believe this, but I talked to your brother, and he called looking for family.
 He grew up in foster care.”